alcrene/publish-to-pypi/README.md

 ### Publish a new official version on PyPI

-- Tag the latest commit with plain version number: `v0.1.0`
+- Tag the latest commit with plain version number such as `v0.1.0`
   + Make sure to use a [SemVer](https://semver.org/) so that build tools recognize the version number.
   + This *must* be the latest commit with a SemVer tag.
   + This *may* be the same commit as the latest RC version (and probably should), so the commit will have both an RC version tag and a non-RC version tag.